Below you’ll find all of our 2020 RV life updates from the road in one place.

 We’ve also become spoiled, having a lot of the outdoorsy places we visit all to ourselves.

 Well, we had nowhere in the Poconos to ourselves.
-Its proximity to NYC and Philadelphia, merged with city dwellers who were more ready than ever to escape from their small spots in the city, meant there were summer crowds everywhere.
+Its proximity to NYC and Philadelphia, merged with city dwellers ready to escape from their small spots in the city, meant there were summer crowds everywhere.

 We did, however, explore a few fun spots: